kk7nc/Text_Classification/README.rst

 learning models have achieved state-of-the-art results across many domains.
-RMDL solves the problem of finding the best deep learning structure and architecture while simultaneously improving robustness and accuracy through ensembles of deep learning architectures.
-RDML can accept asinput a variety data to include text, video, images, and symbolic.
+RMDL solves the problem of finding the best deep learning structure and architecture while simultaneously improving robustness and accuracy through ensembles of different deep learning architectures.
+RDMLs can accept a variety of data as input including text, video, images, and symbols.

 |RMDL|